What is Nuclear Energy?

 Despite its advantages, nuclear energy also has some disadvantages:

-- One of the biggest concerns for this energy is safety.
-Nuclear reactors must be operated with extreme caution to prevent accidents.
+1. One of the biggest concerns for this energy is safety.
+We must operate nuclear reactors with extreme caution to prevent accidents.
 Any mistakes or malfunctions could potentially lead to a nuclear disaster.
-In the event of an accident, such as the Chornobyl disaster in 1986, radioactive materials can be released into the environment, posing significant health risks to nearby populations.
+In the event of an accident, like the Chornobyl disaster in 1986, the environment can release radioactive materials, posing significant health risks to nearby populations.

-- Another concern is the disposal of nuclear waste.
-Nuclear waste is highly radioactive and must be stored safely for thousands of years to prevent it from contaminating the environment.
+2. Another concern is the disposal of nuclear waste.
+Storing nuclear waste safely for thousands of years is very important in preventing it from contaminating the environment due to its high radioactivity.

-- Nuclear energy is not renewable.
-Uranium, which is used as fuel in nuclear reactors, is a finite resource.
+3. Nuclear energy is not renewable.
+Nuclear reactors use uranium as fuel, and it is a finite resource.

 The Benefits of Nuclear Power